 The figure to the right shows the MDSC results for a thermoplastic alloy blend of polycarbonate (PC) and polybutylene terephthalate (PBT).
 This material exhibits a variety of overlapping transitions, and interpretation of the Total Heat Flow is complicated.
-MDSC effectively separates the crystallization of the PBT component into the Nonreversing Heat Flow, thereby allowing for accurate determination of the glass transition temperatures of each polymer in the Reversing Heat Flow.
+MDSC effectively separates the crystallization of the PBT component into the Nonreversing Heat Flow, thereby allowing for accurate determination of the glass transition temperatures of each polymer.